 LICENSING AND COPYRIGHT ACQUISITION:

-All the photographs published on this website are available for free viewing and consultation, any different use must be authorized.
+Search and view in jesusgranada.eu is free.
+Any different use must be authorized.
 If you are a publisher, journalist, publicist or manufacturer and are interested in use photos from this project on your magazine, book, article, company or marketing campaign, you need to acquire reproduction copyrights about needed photos.
 To obtain conditions and fees for the acquisition of copyrights, fill this form.

 Obra: Sede Regional Puma Energy América

 Arquitecto: Marcelo Ruiz Pardo (Ruiz Pardo – Nebreda)

 Arquitecto técnico: Sonia Nebreda (Ruiz Pardo – Nebreda)

 Colaboradores: Arturo Alberquilla, Alejandra M. de la Riva,

 Consultores: Mecanismo (estructuras), JG ingenieros (instalaciones), Arup (fachadas), Nearq (fiscalización)